redxtech/vue-plyr/readme.md

-// In your main vue file - the one where you create the initial vue instance. import Vue from 'vue' import VuePlyr from 'vue-plyr'
+// In your main vue file - the one where you create the initial vue instance. import Vue from 'vue' import VuePlyr from 'vue-plyr' import 'vue-plyr/dist/vue-plyr.css' // only if your build system can import css, otherwise import it wherever you would import your css.

 Vue.use(VuePlyr)
 ```